 Generally, a high LTV ratio indicates a high level of lending risk.
 The rationale behind this is that the purchased property (e.g., house) in the mortgage is used as collateral.
 Thus, the LTV ratio essentially compares the size of the loan requested to the size of the pledged collateral.

 Due to the abovementioned reason, the assessment of the LTV ratio serves a crucial role in mortgage underwriting.
 For example, conventional mortgage lenders usually provide good loan terms if the LTV ratio is less than 80%.

-For applicants whose LTV ratio exceeds 80% but still below 100%, loans can still be provided if the applicant possesses a strong credit history.
-However, the loan terms will likely include higher interest rates and will require the purchase of the private mortgage insurance (PMI).
-Loans with the LTV ratio above 100% is likely to be rejected.
+For applicants whose LTV ratio exceeds 80% but is still below 100%, loans can still be provided if the applicant possesses a strong credit history.
+However, the loan terms will likely include higher interest rates and will require the purchase of private mortgage insurance (PMI).
+Loans with an LTV ratio above 100% are likely to be rejected.